 Advantage of Face to Face Meetings

 These factors can easily get lost when communicating via video call.
 Having larger virtual meetings can also lead to issues.
-If one individual has slow loading internet, it can distract the whole group and leave that person behind when understanding context and decisions.
+If one individual has slow loading internet, it can distract the whole small or large group and leave that person behind when understanding context and decisions.

 A lag can also lead people to talk over each other or not communicate at all for fear of interrupting.
 Social queues are sometimes lost on a video call which makes it more clumsy and less productive than face to face meetings.